 Promotion of Sustainable Agriculture for Nutrition and Food Security (POSAN-FS)

-The project aims to achieve following impact by the end of project period:
+The project aims to achieve following impact:

 - At least 7,000 food insecure households, predominately women, dalits and janajatis living in the remote mountain communities, double their income through the increased quality and production of goats, vegetables and spices.